MikeSofaer/vanna/README.markdown

-##Presenter
+#Vanna

-Presenter is a proof-of-concept for an opinion that all web requests should operate as logical clients of a JSON API.
+Vanna is a proof-of-concept for an opinion that all web requests should operate as logical clients of a JSON API.
 This should be transparent to the web developer, and development should still be possible in the standard pattern of write a test, write the controller code, build a template, repeat.

 There are three principles driving the design choices here:

-1)  Logic-free templates.
-This has been discussed at length everywhere, but what drives me here is the n-query problem from hidden queries in partials.
+1)  Explicit choice about what goes into the views.
+It's been my experience that people don't do enough of this in controllers, and wind up having things like n-query problems in their views.

 2)  Presenter-style testing.
 Being able to test the results of a controller call in a declarative way on a hash that represents page layout is much nicer than trying to parse HTML, or introspecting various locals with :assigns